Warbo/chriswarbo-net/blog/2024-11-03-rationalising_denominators_1_powers.md

     return (base, exp)
 ```

-I've given this function an uppercased name, to indicate that we'll use `Power`
+I've given this function an uppercased name, to indicate that we'll use
-as a type annotation as well as for constructing values.
-Here are some useful
+`Power`{.python} as a type annotation as well as for constructing values.
+Here
-constants of this type:
+are some useful constants of this type:

 ```python
 power_zero = Power(0, Fraction(1, 1))